gorilla-tactics/twitch-vod-encabulator/README.md

 ## 🚀 Features

 - Downloads all public and subscriber-only VODs from your Twitch channel
-- Saves each stream in a dated folder: `vods/YYYY-MM-DDTHH-MM-SS - ID - Title/`
+- Saves each stream in a dated folder by VOD type, e.g. `./vods/archive/YYYY-MM-DDTHH-MM-SS - ID - Title/`
 - Includes and embeds metadata and thumbnails
 - Retries failed downloads automatically
 - Uses your Twitch OAuth token and session cookies for access